elunna/nerfhack-changelog/README.md

 ### New room: dragon lair (from SLASH'EM).
 * Dragon scales can sometimes appear in dragon lairs.
+* Dragon lairs now produce special sounds when they appear on levels.

 ### New room: giant courtroom (from SLASH'EM).
 * Giant courts sometimes have tinning kits.